haiwen/seafile-user-manual/en/file_folder_managing/restoring_deleted_files.md

 # Restoring Deleted Files and Folders

 Each library in Seafile tracks your file deletion operations automatically.
 Sometimes you find files are deleted mistakenly.
-You can find back your delete files in the trash bin of each library.
+You can find back your deleted files in the trash bin of each library.

 Here is how to use the trash bin feature: